If you are thinking about walking the Camino de Santiago, we answer your questions to help you take the first Camino step.

 The starting point of the Camino Frances is the French town of St Jean Pied de Port at the foot of the Pyrenees for instance, 800kms away from Santiago.

-However you can start your Camino at any point along the route.
+However, you can start walking the Camino at any point along the route.
 In fact, a big number of pilgrims start in Sarria (100kms away from Santiago).

 Lisbon is the starting point of the Camino Portugues, the second most popular route.

-How long does it take to do the Camino?
+Q. 4 How long does it take to walk the Camino?

 It takes approximately 5 weeks to walk the Camino Frances from St Jean Pied de Port; 5 weeks to walk the Camino del Norte from San Sebastian; 4 weeks to walk the Camino Portugues from Lisbon and 2 weeks to walk the Camino from Porto for instance.

 The Camino Ingles from Ferrol takes only one week to complete.

 Many French Camino routes converge at St Jean Pied de Port such as the Le Puy route so you could actually be walking all the way from central France or even Paris.

 It is worth mentioning, however, that many pilgrims start closer to Santiago and adapt the length of the journey to their ability and time they have available.